-The Observatory Cinema is a temporary open air cinema atop Bidston Hill.
-A big screen weekend projects the art of sculpting time in the grounds of Bidston Observatory Artistic Research Centre: a location historically renowned for measuring natural undulations of tide and time.
-From this site of scientific observation and lighthouse signals overlooking the Merseyside estuary, AND will curate new waves of cinematic experience.
+The Observatory Cinema was a temporary open air cinema atop Bidston Hill.
+A big screen weekend projected the art of sculpting time in the grounds of Bidston Observatory Artistic Research Centre: a location historically renowned for measuring natural undulations of tide and time.
+From this site of scientific observation and lighthouse signals overlooking the Merseyside estuary, AND curated new waves of cinematic experience.

 A live cinema event that reckons with our industrial past and offers prophetic glimpses of what is to come.